 \section{Limit of Large Sampled Optimization Problem}

-This section studies the convergence of the sampled objective functional $J_N$ given by \eqref{eq:control2Q} as the sample size $N$ tends to infinity.
-We first establish a general convergence result for empirical processes arising in our sampled controlled dynamic model.
-This convergence result is then used to (i) establish the limiting behavior of $J_N$ in Section~\ref{sec:limitsample}; and (ii) prove the Gamma-convergence from $J_N$ to $J$ in Section~\ref{sec:Gamma-convergence}.
+In this section, we establish the convergence of the sampled objective functional $J_N$ given by \eqref{eq:control2Q} as the sample size $N$ tends to infinity.
+We first establish a general convergence result for a class of empirical processes which arise in our sampled controlled dynamic system.
+The convergence result is then used to (i) establish the limiting behavior of $J_N$ in Section~\ref{sec:limitsample}; and (ii) prove the Gamma-convergence of $J_N$ to $J$ in Section~\ref{sec:Gamma-convergence}.